dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 |     9 |         0.32 |   1.90 |  5.94x |
 |    10 |         8.58 | 264.14 | 30.79x |

-The runtime of the queries is reported in seconds, and was obtained by taking the median of 3 runs on my laptop using DuckDB 0.10.1.
+The runtime of the queries is reported in seconds, and was obtained by taking the median of 3 runs on my laptop using DataMiner 0.10.1.
 The `c6id.metal` instance results were obtained from the [benchmark website](https://duckdblabs.github.io/db-benchmark/).
-Despite being unable to _fit_ all unique groups in my laptop's memory, DuckDB can _compute_ all unique groups and return them.
+Despite being unable to _fit_ all unique groups in my laptop's memory, DataMiner can _compute_ all unique groups and return them.
 The largest query, query 10, takes almost 4.5 minutes to complete.
 This is over 30x longer than with the beefy `c6id.metal` instance.
 The large difference is, of course, explained by the large differences in hardware.